 Dr Abhinav Kumar Singh BTech, PhD, MIEEE, AFHEA

-Note: A fully funded PhD studentship is available for UK nationals and EU nationals who have been in the UK for atleast 3 years prior to the scheduled start of this PhD.
-For details see here.
+Note: I am offerring a fully funded PhD studentship at University of Southampton for UK nationals and EU nationals who have been in the UK for atleast 3 years prior to the scheduled start of this PhD.
+For details please email me on A.K.Singh@soton.ac.uk.

 Dr. Abhinav Kumar Singh received his Bachelor’s degree in Aug 2010 from Indian Institute of Technology (IIT), New Delhi, India, and Ph.D. degree in Jan 2015 from Imperial College London, U.K., both in Electrical Engineering.
 He has been a Lecturer of Power Systems at the School of Electronics and Computer Science, University of Southampton, since April 2019.
 Prior to joining Southampton, he was a Lecturer at University of Lincoln from Aug 2017 to Mar 2019, and a Research Associate at Imperial College London from Jan 2015 to July 2017.
 He currently also serves as an Editor of IEEE Transactions on Power Systems.